Lung Cancer & Tobacco

 If you are a Louisiana resident who smoked a cigarette prior to Sept.
 1, 1988 and want to quit, you can apply to get no-cost cessation services, including medications, individual/group counseling, telephone quit-line support and/or intensive cessation support services.

 Think you might be at high risk for lung cancer and want to be screened?
-Check out our infographic about lung cancer in Louisiana and the screening eligibility criteria.
+Check out the Lung Cancer Screening Eligibility Chart and the Lung Cancer Fact Sheet to learn more.

 Lung Cancer and Tobacco-Use Facts